AdobeDocs/commerce-operations.en/help/installation/tutorials/database-upgrade.md

 ## Prerequisites {#instgde-cli-subcommands-maint-prereq}

-Before you use this command, you must [install the Magento software]({{ page.baseurl }}/install-gde/install/cli/install-cli-install.html).
+Before you use this command, you must [install the application]({{ page.baseurl }}/install-gde/install/cli/install-cli-install.html).

-## Upgrade the Magento database schema and data {#instgde-cli-db-upgr}
+## Upgrade the database schema and data {#instgde-cli-db-upgr}

-Anytime you perform an action that causes the Magento [database schema](https://glossary.magento.com/database-schema) or data to change, you must update them by running the command discussed in this section.
+Anytime you perform an action that causes the [database schema](https://glossary.magento.com/database-schema) or data to change, you must update them by running the command discussed in this section.
 A partial list of reasons follows:

-*  You upgraded the Magento software using the command line
+*  You upgraded the application using the command line
 *  You installed or updated a component using the command line
 *  You enabled or disabled a component using the command line